 by Saboon Fnord

-It is a story about the blue mediterranean sea, sand beaches, plitics and oppression.
+It is a story about the blue Mediterranean sea, sand beaches, politics and oppression.

 People don’t know us.
 That’s the truth which came out of this dry-lips-mouth full of weed smoke.

 We are from Tunisia, a small country in the center of, and surrounded by, the mediterranean sea.